alextrs/oestandards/README.md

     ```openedge
     /* bad */
     DO TRANSACTION:
-      FOR EACH memberBenefit:
+        FOR EACH bMemberBenefit:
             ...
             /* this will affect current iteration only */
+            IF bMemberBenefit.benefitDate > TODAY THEN
                 UNDO, LEAVE.
         END.
     END.

     /* good */
     UpdateMembersBlk:
     DO TRANSACTION:
-      FOR EACH memberBenefit:
+        FOR EACH bMemberBenefit:
             ...
             /* this will undo the entire transaction and leave DO block */
+            IF bMemberBenefit.benefitDate > TODAY THEN
                 UNDO UpdateMembersBlk, LEAVE UpdateMembersBlk.
         END.
     END.

     ```